percona/percona-server-mongodb-operator/source/monitoring.rst

    -  set ``pmm.enabled=true``
-   -  ensure the ``serverHost`` (the PMM service name is ``monitoring-service`` by default) is the same as value specified for the ``name`` parameter on the previous step, but with an added additional ``-service`` suffix.
+   -  ensure the ``serverHost`` (the PMM service name is ``monitoring-service`` by default) is the same as the value specified for the ``name`` parameter on the previous step, but with an added additional ``-service`` suffix.
-   -  check that ``PMM_SERVER_USER`` key in the `deploy/secrets.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/secrets.yaml>`_
+   -  check that  the``PMM_SERVER_USER`` key in the `deploy/secrets.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/secrets.yaml>`_
       secrets file contains your PMM Server user name (``admin`` by default).
    -  make sure the ``PMM_SERVER_PASSWORD`` key in the `deploy/secrets.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/secrets.yaml>`_
-      secrets file contains password specified for the PMM Server during its installation
+      secrets file contains the password specified for the PMM Server during its installation.

       .. note:: You use ``deploy/secrets.yaml`` file to *create* Secrets Object.
-         The file contains all values for each key/value pair in convenient plain text format.
+         The file contains all values for each key/value pair in a convenient plain text format.
 But the resulting Secrets contain passwords stored as base64-encoded strings.
 If you want to *update* password field, you'll need to encode the value into base64 format.
 To do this, you can